topwaye/morse/README.md

 As a result, there is no harmful consequence of this unsolved problem.

 Copy-on-write is safe.
-Whenever changing a record of a page table, the change takes effect from the next CPU instruction.
+One is writing, another one cannot be reading simultaneously.

 Consider the following concurrence scenario: Process A and Process B use the same one page table.
 Process C and Process A share with each other partly.
 Process C quits, Process A triggers copy-on-write (e.g. writing a page), Process B spawns Process D. That is, Process A and Process B change the same page table at the same time.